vectordotdev/vector/website/guides/integrate/sources/vector.md

 having your logs and metrics pipeline fall on it's face during an outage, or even worse, disrupt more important services!

 Fear not!
-In this guide we'll show you how to send collect logs and metrics from Vector and send them anywhere and build a logs and metrics pipeline that will be the backbone of your observability strategy.
+In this guide we'll show you how to send collect logs and metrics from [Vector][urls.vector] and send them anywhere and build a logs and metrics pipeline that will be the backbone of your observability strategy.